 No other person can appeal a decision made by a National Board.
-This includes the person who raises a concern or a complaint, a patient or an employer or any other person.
+This includes the person who raises a concern, a patient or an employer or any other person.

-A health practitioner can only appeal one of the following decisions (known as an appellable decision) made as a result of the complaints process.
+A health practitioner can only appeal one of the following decisions (known as an appellable decision) made as a result of the notifications process.

 A health practitioner can appeal a decision by a National Board to: